paven/BitcoinHorizon/steps.md

 - [x] "New players start with a score of 0"
 - [x] "The player can at all times see their current score"
 - [x] "Players should be able to close their browser and return back to see their score"
-- [x] "The score of each player should be persisted in a backend data store (AWS services preferred)"
+- [/] "The score of each player should be persisted in a backend data store (AWS services preferred)"
+  - !
+Guesses are persisted in localStorage, not a backend.
+Score is derived from persisted guesses.

 # Feature: Making Price Predictions